 Since 1979, with the establishment of the Federal Emergency Management Agency (FEMA), World War I era Civil Defense has become known as Emergency Management.
 The concept for handling all disasters, both natural and manmade and their consequences is called Comprehensive Emergency Management.
 Osceola County has built a robust Comprehensive Emergency Management Program over the years, and the program continues to evolve as the demographics and dynamics of our community and the threats that we face evolve.

-- Develops plans and procedures to ensure the highest levels of mitigation, preparedness, response and recovery
+- Develops plans and procedures to ensure the highest levels of mitigation, planning, preparedness, response and recovery

-- Organizes staff, communities, volunteers and business efforts prior to, during and after a disaster Equips first responders and community response teams with tools and equipment that may be needed to respond and recover from a disaster
+- Organizes staff, communities, volunteers and business efforts prior to, during and after a disaster.
+Equips first responders and community response teams with tools and equipment that may be needed to respond to and recover from a disaster

-- Maintains a comprehensive, risk-based, multi-hazard emergency management and training program
+- Maintains a comprehensive, risk-based, multi-hazard emergency management training program

-- Conducts a variety of exercises designed to test the county and our partner’s ability to respond and recover from a disaster
+- Conducts a variety of exercises designed to evaluate and improve the county and our partner’s ability to respond and recover from a disaster

 Emergency Management planning begins with you and your family, starting at home, preparing for all types of disasters.
 I would encourage you to use this website to help prepare yourself and your family in the event of an emergency.